 Joshua vs Ruiz Jr: Book repeats of Anthony Joshua's world title fight with Andy Ruiz Jr

-Watch repeats of Anthony Joshua vs Andy Ruiz Jr on Sunday at 9am and 5.30pm on Sky Sports Box Office.
+Watch repeats of Anthony Joshua vs Andy Ruiz Jr on Sunday at 5.30pm on Sky Sports Box Office.

 Anthony Joshua made his US debut against Andy Ruiz Jr - and you can still book and watch repeats of the world heavyweight title fight on Sky Sports Box Office.